 Trying to think of some veggies to go with this dish?
 Try these recipes!

 - Italian Roasted Mushrooms and Veggies

 - Garlic Parmesan Roasted Brussels Sprouts

 Cooked lamb will last 3-4 days refrigerated.
 Keep these shanks in an airtight container.
 You can store them with the sauce or you can store the sauce in a separate container, but I would definitely suggest reheating them all together.
 That will prevent the meat from drying out!

-You can also freeze your leftovers up to 4-6 months.
+You can also freeze these braised lamb shanks up to 4-6 months.
 Reheat using either the microwave, stovetop, or oven method.
 It will take about 30-35 minutes in the oven.

 Looking for more recipes?
 Follow on…

 - 3 tbsp olive oil

 - 1 large red onion diced, or regular white or yellow onion